ethereum/go-ethereum/geth-poa/README.md

 ## Key Summary

-Testnet private keys are in notion, and need to be copied into an .env.

 All relevant accounts are funded on sidechain genesis, you may need to fund these accounts on L1 with faucets.
 See [hyperlane docs](https://docs.hyperlane.xyz/docs/deploy/deploy-hyperlane#1.-setup-keys).

 ## Contract deployer